CycleChart: A Unified Consistency-Based Learning Framework for Bidirectional Chart Understanding and Generation: Experiments

 \subsection{Training Steps Ablation}

-We analyze how traning steps of consistency learning influence performance across tasks.
+We analyze how training steps of consistency learning influence performance across tasks.
 As shown in \autoref{fig:steps}, most benchmarks exhibit a steep improvement within the first 400--800 steps, after which the gains plateau or oscillate slightly.
-CharXiv shows the largest early boost, while ChartQA, ChartQA-Pro, NVBench, and ChartMOE-Align all reach stable improvements in roughly the same range.
+CharXiv shows the largest early boost, while the ChartQA benchmark, ChartQA-Pro, nvBench, and ChartMOE-Align all reach stable improvements in roughly the same range.
 This pattern indicates that CycleChart benefits quickly from consistency supervision: a relatively small number of steps is sufficient to align generation, parsing, and reasoning behaviors.
 Overall, the method achieves strong multi-task gains with modest training cost, demonstrating the efficiency of consistency-based learning.
+This rapid convergence also makes early stopping practically important.
+Because CycleChart trains predominantly on Vega-Lite specifications, prolonged training risks overfitting to Vega-Lite-specific syntax and layout conventions.
+Early stopping at the plateau (400--800 steps) preserves the backbone's generalization ability, enabling the model to transfer to alternative output formats such as VQL, as demonstrated by the nvBench results in \autoref{tab:abl_xbench_backbones}.